claws/gramps2gource/README.md

 #### Install Future module

-Gramps2Gource uses the `future` module to achieve Python2 and Python3 compatibility.
-The `future` must be installed.
+For Python2 and Python3 compatibility Gramps2Gource uses the `future` module, hence this must be installed also.

     $ [sudo] pip[3] install future